Services & Information for Those with Dementia and Their Families, Friends & Caregivers

 Memory Cafés

 The Memory Café is an opportunity for people with early- to mid-stage dementia and their caregivers, family and friends to enjoy socializing with others in a safe, stigma-free environment.
 There is no cost to participate, the settings are relaxed, and there is an experienced facilitator who leads the Cafés.
-There are a number of Memory Café locations throughout Calumet, Outagamie and Waupaca Counties:
+Unless otherwise noted below, all Memory Cafés run from 1:30 - 3:00 p.m.
+There are a number of Memory Café locations throughout Calumet, Outagamie and Waupaca Counties, as listed below (Memory Cafés are listed alphabetically by County, then City):

 Chilton Ledge View Nature Center